Tales of Nevèrÿon: The Tale of Gorgik

 In his youth Gorgik is one of the “brown, respectable” people of Kolhari, the major port of Nevèrÿon.
-When he is sixteen, because of a radical takeover of the government, Gorgik is captured and taken as a slave to work in an obsidian mine—not all the slaves are blond, blue-eyed barbarians.
-But the ones who are darker-skinned generally fare better than those who are not.
+When he is sixteen, because of a radical takeover of the government, Gorgik is captured and taken as a slave to work in an obsidian mine.
+Not all the slaves are blond, blue-eyed barbarians, but the ones who are darker-skinned generally fare better than those who are not.
 Soon Gorgik is a mine foreman.
 When he is twenty-one, Gorgik is purchased by the Vizerine Myrgot as her lover and is taken to live in the castle of the Child Empress Ynelgo, back in Kolhari, where he gets his first taste of the advantages (and disadvantages) of life among royalty.
 Eventually the Vizerine frees him and secures him a commission in the army.
+Upon completion of his commission, Gorgik becomes a smuggler.

-Finally, however, Gorgik becomes an outlaw, for a while even working as a guard for a slave pen.
+In later Nevèrÿon stories, Gorgik becomes an outlaw, for a while even working as a guard for a slave pen.
 But he is so disgusted by what he sees there that he goes back to being an outlaw, working to free all the slaves of Nevèrÿon, no matter their color.
 To this end, he makes use of some of the friendships he made while living at the court.